bowenlong1/E-commerce-recommendation/README.md

 Hi Quetzal,

-Thanks for the update.
-I don’t have other letters.
-Regarding the second requirement “identification of business issues”, I think second point from my Citi letter covered event though it’s not use exact same language.
-For the uncovered points from the first requirement, my understanding they are examples of ‘applied methodologies’, as long as the fourth point from my citi letter covered 'applied methologies’ I think it should be fine?
-Or do we need use exact same language from letters as PERM requirements and cover every examples?
-If that’s the case, I can refine the Citi letter and get the signature, will that work?
+Thank you for the update.
+I haven't received any other letters.
+Regarding the second requirement concerning the "identification of business issues," I think the second point in my Citi letter addresses it, albeit not in the exact same phrasing.
+As for the aspects not covered in the first requirement, I interpret them as instances of 'applied methodologies'.
+If the fourth point in my Citi letter sufficiently addresses 'applied methodologies', I think it should suffice.
+Or do we need to replicate the precise language from the letters as per the PERM requirements and encompass every example?
+If that's the case, I can revise the Citi letter to align more closely and obtain the necessary signature.
+Would that be acceptable?

+Best regards,